 This is the first thing you see when you log in to the EnergyCenter.
 It provides a quick summary of the status of your energy accounting database.
-Use the menu system on the left to navigate the website.
+Use the menu system on the left to navigate the EnergyCenter web interface.

 The EnergyCenter allows you to track usage and cost in all major categories for both energy and non-energy utility services.

-The EnergyCenter allows you to group your facilities for reporting purposes.
+EnergyCenter allows you to group your facilities for reporting purposes.
 For example, a school district might want statistics by school type: Elementary, Middle, and High School.
-There is no limit on the number groups you can create.
+There is no limit to the number groups you can create.

 A core component of the EnergyCenter database is the information that describes each of your organization's facilities.
-Key metrics such as weather data and floor area are important to accurately measure and assess energy usage and efficiency.
+Key metrics such as weather data and floor area are critical in accurately measuring and assessing energy usage and efficiency.

 To support the collection and analysis of invoice data, the EnergyCenter database contains a record for each of your organization's utility vendors.